 - Advance and deepen our understanding of violence as it is experienced in actual events and processes in the G5 Sahel region, a complex context where the populations have undergone rapid change as their world is reshaped by industrial capitalism, the post-colonial state has become a source of success and centralized power, migration, media and international trade have expanded horizons, and groups labelled ‘extremist’ operate.

 - Bring into the open and shape perceptions of the challenges facing (sub-)national decision/policy makers arising from the conceptual dissonance surrounding human rights and security within the dominant discourse on the prevention of violent extremism (PVE).
 We will interrogate what development impact this has in terms of compromised dignity in the context of PVE interventions.

 - Provide evidence for what kind of heritage provides symbolic resources, and how this heritage can be used to mobilise people to prevent violence and act together with dignity to reshape society in fulfilment of the UN pledge that ‘no one will be left behind’.

-- Last, this proposal aims to reflect an understanding that ‘the world is not linear, advanced-versus- backwards’ (Amadou Sall (Co-applicant), Huffington Post 06 December 2017) and that UK and Sahel based researchers will learn from each other in an equitable and mutual partnership.
+- Last, this project aims to reflect an understanding that ‘the world is not linear, advanced-versus- backwards’ (Amadou Sall (Co-investigator), Huffington Post 06 December 2017) and that UK and Sahel based researchers will learn from each other in an equitable and mutual partnership.